 The fact that palm fronds break down so slowly if left unprocessed is a major issue everywhere on the globe.
 When considering the vast number of palms on a small island like Mahè, Seychelles, one can see how this can become a problem.
-On an island space is obviously an issue since the area is limited and every bit of space should be used as efficiently as possible.
+On an island space is obviously an issue in the limited area and one should use every bit of space as efficiently as possible.
 Taking the material to the waste site where it will most likely get buried or burned is also not an effective solution, especially on an island.

 The other problem is that most islands have very little soil or the quality of the soil is extremely poor.
 The soil on an island such as Mahè, Seychelles, contains very little organic matter and has a low water retention capability.
 So the soil is not ideal for farming or gardening.

 Some characteristics of healthy soils include the following:

 - good drainage capabilities